 As society continues to face rapid changes as a result of COVID-19, it is more important than ever to provide Canadians with reliable and timely data that support informed decision-making.
 Under the current circumstances, relying solely on traditional methods to gather information presents a growing challenge.

 Statistics Canada is supporting the information needs of Canadians, as well as the Public Health Agency of Canada and other frontline agencies, to help track and manage COVID-19.
-To ensure timely information is available, Statistics Canada is using web scraping techniques to gather data from provincial, territorial and regional public health agency websites on COVID-19.
+To ensure timely information is available, Statistics Canada is using web scraping techniques to gather relevant data from a variety of websites on COVID-19.

 Web scraping is a technique that allows Statistics Canada to provide the Government of Canada with current, essential information on COVID-19 and its impact on society and the economy.
 This method is an efficient way to gather information that would otherwise be collected manually, resulting in time-consuming processes and potential errors.